How We Help

 - Make recommendations to government about brain tumour policy and priorities;

 - Guide government and health professionals in brain tumour policy and programs and

 - We act as a channel of information to the Federal Parliamentary brain tumour interest group and Federal and State Governments, and will promote awareness about public policy issues of concern to the brain tumour community.

 Speak to someone who knows what it's like to travel the brain tumour journey.
 Our support line no. is 1800 857 221.

 BTAA is advocating to Governments to support increased access to specially trained brain tumour care-coordinators to act as patient advocates, coordinating care for people with brain tumours, their families and carers.
-Read more about our submission to the Government in January 2014 here.
+Read more about our submission to the Australian Senate Enquiry in 2017 and to the Government in January 2014.